-Virginia Failure to Appear
+Virginia Failure to Appear Attorney

-If you think or know that you have missed a court date, it is important to contact a lawyer quickly for a proactive approach to dealing with your Virginia failure to appear charge and your bench warrant.
+If you think or know that you have missed a court date, it is important to contact a Virginia failure to appear lawyer quickly for a proactive approach to dealing with your Virginia failure to appear charge and your bench warrant.
 It is important to keep in mind that until you surrender yourself on the bench warrant, you risk being picked up at any time.

 Penalties for Failure to Appear in Virginia

 Failure to Appear is a criminal charge that carries significant penalties.
 If you mistakenly missed the court date, or if you had a legitimate reason for missing, a Virginia criminal attorney may be able to help you clear the arrest warrant if you act quickly.

 If you skip a court date for a misdemeanor charge, your failure to appear charge will be considered a misdemeanor.
-Misdemeanor failure to appear is punishable by a maximum of one year in jail and up to $2500 in fines.
-A Virginia felony failure to appear charge may result in $2500 in fines and one to five years in jail.
+Misdemeanor failure to appear is punishable by a maximum of one year in jail and up to $2,500 in fines.
+A Virginia felony failure to appear charge may result in $2,500 in fines and one to five years in jail.

-Oftentimes this is done when people fail to appear, but be aware that the Judge has the option to issue the misdemeanor or felony failure to appear offense and those carry harder penalties.
+Oftentimes this is done when people fail to appear, but be aware that the judge has the option to issue the misdemeanor or felony failure to appear offense and those carry harsher penalties.
 You never can be sure what a judge will do so you need to make sure you attend all court dates or have documentation for why you missed court.

 Some of the criminal violations that the Commonwealth can charge you with are more serious than others.
 They carry higher penalties, and the impact they have on your life moving forward is much more significant.
 But even if you have been charged with a far less serious crime, and the penalties might not be that much of an impediment in your life, you need to appear at the court any time the Commonwealth issues a summon for your appearance.

-If you have already failed to appear in front of the Commonwealth’s court when you have been summoned, there are still things you can do to minimize the affects of the charges you face.
-Retain a qualified legal professional who will work tirelessly towards obtaining a positive result, not only in the failure to appear charge you have just incurred, but also for the first charge that landed you in court in the first place.
+If you have already failed to appear in front of the Commonwealth’s court when you have been summoned, there are still things you can do to minimize the effects of the charges you face.
+Retain a Virginia failure to appear lawyer who will work tirelessly towards obtaining a positive result, not only in the failure to appear charge you have just incurred, but also for the first charge that landed you in court in the first place.